Designing a Zen Garden Micro-Sanctuary

 The Technical Setup (Don’t Mess This Up)

-- Kelvin Matters: strictly 2700K - 3000K (Warm White).
+- Kelvin Matters: strictly 2700K - 3000K (Warm White) with a maximum output of 300 lumens per fixture to prevent glare.
 If you use anything cooler (4000K+), you’re introducing blue spectrum light that suppresses melatonin.3 You’re building a stress machine, not a sanctuary.

 - Path/Safety (Always ready).